 - STEP 1 Gather all needed supplies (and extras). - STEP 2 Test functionality of mosquito trap components. - STEP 3 Upload sample locations to GPS unit and obtain maps. - STEP 4 Charge & sync mobile data entry device.
 Print datasheets (used only if there is a failure in the mobile data recorder). - STEP 5 Generate and print sampleID labels for each trap (plotID and collectDate pre-printed with space for collect time).
-You will need 30 labels per bout (only 20 in 2018).
+You will need 20 labels per bout.